TofPlay/Tof-Templates/README.md

 ## Introduction

 I shared templates I created.
 They allow to create a Swift or Objective-C sources with sections.
 This helps to structure your code.
-In templates for CocoaTouch are even code snippets to help.
+It is then much easier to maintain and evolve your code.
+When it's possible I insert code snippets to help you.

+I made different templates for Xcode.
+They help to structure your code.
+It is then easier to maintain and evolve your code.
+Feel free to use them :)﻿

 ## Manual Installation
 Open `Terminal.app` and made the following commands: